jamie-ralph/data-career-analysis/README.md

 </table>

 Given the variability in the data, an adjusted R-squared of 0.31 isn’t bad\!
-The model has accounted for about 31% of the variance in salary.
+The model has accounted for about 31% of the variance in log of salary.
 The one continuous variable in the model (log of age) has a significant positive effect on average log of salary.
 There is also a significant positive effect of being a data scientist on the average log of salary.
 There is a significant negative effect of not having at least a bachelor’s degree for data analysts but not for data scientists.
-On average, being a professional developer significantly increases log of salary for data analysts but does not have an effect on data scientist salaries.
-Open source contributions didn’t have an effect on log of salary in either group.
+Being a professional developer significantly increases log of salary for data analysts but does not have an effect on data scientist salaries.
+Open source contributions didn’t have an effect in either group.

-#### Everybody’s favourite - checking assumptions
+#### Everybody’s favourite - checking assumptions\!

 It’s important to check that the regression has met the underlying assumptions before drawing conclusions: